matheuspassini/Tech-Company-Big-Data/README.md

 - **Audit Trail**: Maintains original data while flagging quality issues

 ### Key Features:
-- **Partitioning**: Data is partitioned by year/month/day for optimal query performance
+- **Partitioning**: Data is partitioned by year/month/day and by region/department/hire year for optimal query performance
 - **Data Quality**: Null values are handled with appropriate defaults
 - **Transformations**: Self-contained transformation functions in each job
 - **Format**: Parquet format for efficient storage and querying
 - **Cluster Mode**: All jobs run in distributed mode with YARN
+- **Business Intelligence**: Gold layer provides aggregated analytics and insights

 ## How to Use